simonerom/iotex-docs/docs/developer/core-api/api.md

 ---
-title: Complete Core API
+title: gRPC API
 ---

-# Full gRPC API
+# IoTeX Node full gRPC API

 Below is the alphabetical list of all available gRPC calls provided be a IoTeX Blobkchain Gateway node.
 To run the examples you can use [grpcurl](https://github.com/fullstorydev/grpcurl/releases) command line client for your OS.